qubeio/hypr-gnome/README.md

 * **Interactive Window Swapping:**
     * **Drag & Drop:** Swap any two windows by simply dragging one and dropping it over the other.
     * **Keyboard Shortcuts:** A full set of keyboard shortcuts allows you to swap the focused window with the master or with its nearest neighbor in any direction (left, right, up, down).
-* **Configurable Gaps:** Easily configure inner and outer gaps by editing variables directly in the `extension.js` code to achieve your desired aesthetic.
+* **Simple Settings Panel:** A simple Settings panel within the gnome extension manager menu to adjust key bindings and windows gaps / margins.
 * **External Exception List:** Use a simple `exceptions.txt` file to list applications (by their `WM_CLASS`) that should be ignored by the tiling manager.
 * **Smart Pop-up Handling:** Windows on the exception list, as well as dialogs and other pop-ups, are automatically centered and kept "always on top" for a smooth workflow.
+* **Configurable Tiling Window delays:** Easily configure the Tiling Window Delays if you have race condition issues by editing variables directly in the `extension.js`.

 ## Requirements